genestack/admin-docs/docs/usage/tools/odm-sdk/configuration.md

 3. Type ‘add’ to enter a new user, enter an alias for the user.
 4. Enter the host name, which should be of the format: https://domain_name/.
-5. Then select authentication method by token (1) and input the content of the token you received in step 2:
+5. Then select suitable authentication method (1 or 2) and input the content of the token you received in step 1:

     ```shell
     1) by token
+    2) by access token
-    2) by email and password
+    3) by email and password
     Select authentication: 1
     Host: https://domain_name/
     Please specify Genestack API token for "my_user":